daspanel/daspanel/README.md

 7) Open this URL in your browser: http://admin.daspanel.site

-8) use the values of DASPANEL_MASTER_EMAIL and DASPANEL_MASTER_EMAIL to login in the control panel GUI
+8) use the values of DASPANEL_MASTER_EMAIL and DASPANEL_MASTER_PASSWORD to login in the control panel GUI

 9) Go to the site modules and add new site using the "+" icone.
 * Write an description for your new site